DreamOfTheRedChamber/leetcode/README.md

 #### Recursive functions <a id="algorithms-recursion"></a>
+* Things to consider when designing recursive functions
+    * what arguments to pass to child recursion
+    * what result to return from child recursion
+    * parent recursion first, child recursion next or the reverse
+    * how many times to call child recursion from parent recursion
 * Result wrapper class or customized classes
     * Used a lot in PriorityQueue, Recurse(Tree) related problems
     * the resultwrapper class should be a private inner class, rather than relying on the default package level visibility rule